The Hospital Stay

 How long will my cat be in the hospital?

 Once admitted for therapy, your cat cannot be discharged until its radiation exposure rate is at or below the level determined by the state.
-Cats will remain in the hospital as little as one night and as long as 10 nights. .
-The average stay is 2-3 nights, but after the consultation, when your cat’s dose has been determined using the lab work and the actual measurement of your cat’s thyroid glands, we will be able to give you an estimated discharge date range based on your cat's dose of 131I.
+Cats will remain in the hospital as little as one night and as long as 10 nights.
+The average stay is 2-3 nights, but after the consultation, when your cat’s dose has been determined using the lab work and the actual measurement of your cat’s thyroid glands, we will be able to give you an estimated discharge date range based on your cat's dose of I-131.
 Cats having high thyroid levels or very large thyroid tumors usually require larger iodine doses and therefore may need to remain hospitalized longer.

-You must be able to pick up your cat on the day of their release; we do not have space available for boarding beyond the hospital stay.
-We are open for patient discharge Mon-Fri from 8:00 to 5:30(until 5:00 p.m at Tacoma location) and Saturdays from 8:00 to 4:00.
+You must be able to pick up your cat on the first day they're allowed to be released; we do not have space available for boarding beyond the hospital stay.
+If your cat stays longer than necessary, additional fees will occur.

 My cat does not do well away from home.
 What do you do to keep cats comfortable?